shashikg/WhisperS2T/README.md

 </p>
 <hr><br>

-WhisperS2T is an optimized lightning-fast speech-to-text pipeline tailored for the whisper model!
-It's designed to be exceptionally fast, boasting a **2.3X speed improvement over WhisperX and a 3X speed boost compared to HuggingFace Pipeline with FlashAttention 2 (Insanely Fast Whisper)**.
+WhisperS2T is an optimized lightning-fast open-sourced **Speech-to-Text** (ASR) pipeline.
+It is tailored for the whisper model to provide faster whisper transcription.
+It's designed to be exceptionally fast than other implementation, boasting a **2.3X speed improvement over [WhisperX](https://github.com/m-bain/whisperX/tree/main) and a 3X speed boost compared to HuggingFace Pipeline with FlashAttention 2 (Insanely Fast Whisper)**.
 Moreover, it includes several heuristics to enhance transcription accuracy.

 [**Whisper**](https://github.com/openai/whisper) is a general-purpose speech recognition model developed by OpenAI and not me.
 It is trained on a large dataset of diverse audio and is also a multitasking model that can perform multilingual speech recognition, speech translation, and language identification.

-## News
+## Release Notes

 * [Jan 28, 2024]: Added support for TensorRT-LLM backend.
 * [Dec 23, 2023]: Added support for word alignment for CTranslate2 backend (check [benchmark](https://github.com/shashikg/WhisperS2T/releases/tag/v1.2.0)).